-What is invoice factoring and when should I use it?
+What is invoice factoring and when should it be used?

 Everything you need to know about invoice factoring.